Fellowship Program Overview

 Follow-Up Clinic

-We have an excellent high-risk newborn follow-up clinic which meets one half days a week.
+We have an excellent NICU BPD clinic once a month and high-risk newborn developmental follow-up clinic once a week.
 Fellows participate approximately one to two times per month in these clinics.
-The clinic is supported by a neonatal nurse practitioner and OT/PT trained in early intervention.
+The clinic is supported by a neonatologist, neonatal nurse practitioner and OT/PT trained in early intervention.

 On-Call Schedule